CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/intro.md

 follow a lot of the same general principles, so this course will serve mostly as a refresher.

-Since this is an introductory course, we'll focus on three of the most common data types in Postgres: character types (`char`, `varchar`, and `text`), numeric (including `integer` and `decimal`/`numeric`), and date/time (including `date` and `timestamp`).
+Since this is an introductory course, we'll focus on a few of the most common data types in Postgres: character types (`char`, `varchar`, and `text`), numeric (including `integer` and `decimal`/`numeric`), `boolean`, and date/time (including `date` and `timestamp`).
 With that said, we'll also introduce some concepts that are pertinent to Postgres and databases in general.

 ## Using the Command Line